 Christine E. Sleeteris a Professor in the College of Professional Studies at California State University, Monterey Bay.
 She was a former classroom teacher in Seattle.
 She is incoming Vice President of Division K of the American Educational Research Association (2004-2006), and was General Program Chair of the 1998 AERA Annual Meeting.
 She was President of the Sociology of Education Association (2001-2003).Dr.
 Sleeter has received several awards for her work including the California State University Monterey Bay President’s Medal (2003), the NAME Research Award (1994), and the AERA Committee on the Role and Status of Minorities in Education Distinguished Scholar Award (1995).
 Sleeter was a recent President of NAME and is currently serving on the board as Immediate Past President.
 Some of her recent publications include Sleeter, C. E. (2004).
 Context-conscious portraits and context-blind policy.
 Anthropology & Education Quarterly.
 35(1): 132-136; Sleeter, C. E. (2003) Teaching globalization.
 Multicultural Perspectives 5(2): 3-9; Sleeter, C. E. (2003) Reform and control: An analysis of SB 2042.
 Teacher Education Quarterly, 20 (1): 19-30; Sleeter, C. E. (2002) State curriculum standards and the shaping of student consciousness.
 Social Justice 29 (4): 8-25; Sleeter, C. E. (2001) Culture, Difference and Power (Teachers College Press); and Turning on Learning and Making Choices for Multicultural Education, both with Carl Grant (Wiley, 2003).Christine E. Sleeter’s website: http://home.csumb.edu/s/sleeterchristine/world/Sleeter’s newest book is Power, Teaching, and Teacher Education: Confronting Injustice with Critical Research and Action: (General Editors: Norm Denzin, Joe L. Kincheloe and Shirley R. Steinberg)(available from www.peterlang.com) This collection of essays frames the work of teachers and teacher educators within a struggle over what it means to educate a highly diverse public.
 Visions for public education, as shaped by progressivism and the Civil Rights movements, have emphasized preparation of all children and youth for participation in a diverse democracy.
 This vision is being challenged by neoliberalism, which frames education as a commodity to be acquired for individual advancement within a competitive marketplace, and as an arena for profit-making.
 In this book, Sleeter connects incisive conceptual analyses, research reviews, and descriptive portraits of teachers and teacher educators as they «teach back to power.» She argues that the work of pushing back against neoliberalism, especially as it overlaps with racism, patriarchy, and radical religious fundamentalism, is a political project, but one that research can help to support.

 William A. Howe, Past-President of NAME, is the Education Consultant for Multicultural Education at the Connecticut State Department of Education.
 In 2006 he was named the G. Pritchy Smith Multicultural Educator of the Year at the Annual NAME Conference in Phoenix, AZ.
 He is also an adjunct professor of education at the University of Connecticut, Albertus Magnus College and Quinnipiac University.
 He is the Connecticut State Title IX Coordinator and Chair of the Connecticut Asian Pacific American Affairs Commission.
 In addition to numerous articles, he was a coauthor of the Handbook for Achieving Gender Equity through Education, 2nd Edition.
 He has been an educator for over 35 years in the U.S. and Canada and has made seven trips to China and one to South Africa to study multicultural education.
 In 2007 he made his first trip to Israel to study the Holocaust.
 Bill Howe collaborated with Penny Lisi to develop a new resource, Becoming a Multicultural Educator: Developing Awareness, Gaining Skills, and Taking Action.
-(SAGE, 2013), which has become a leading textbook for teacher education.
+(SAGE, 2013), which has become a leading textbook for teacher education and won the NAME Book Award in 2013.

 Aretha Faye Marbley is Professor and Director of Community Counseling in Counselor Education at Texas Tech University.
 She received a PhD from the University of Arkansas and is a licensed professional counselor, board approved supervisor, and national certified counselor.
 She is a critical social justice womanist activist educator, servant, and scholar with a research focus on global multicultural-social justice.
 This includes the stories and counternarratives of silenced voices specifically, those of women, people of color, and communities of color in oppressive social structures.
-Her multicultural-social justice and human rights work has spanned over three decades.
+Her multicultural-social justice and human rights work spans three decades.
 She has published extensively, provided professional development, and presented numerous papers locally, nationally, and internationally in the area of multicultural social justice, diversity, and human, social, and cultural rights.

 Dr. Marbley also serves on several editorial boards including Journal of Praxis for Multicultural Education, Multicultural Education, and The Journal for the Study of Sports and Athletes in Education, Journal of Thought, Educational Foundations and the National Charter Schools Institute Learning Resources Journal.
 She has served as a reviewer for International Journal of Educational Administration and Policy Studies; Teachers College Record; Journal of African American Studies; the Journal of Counseling and Development and Sex Roles.

 Dr. Marbley is author of Multicultural Counseling—Perspectives from Counselors as Clients of Color, Routledge/Taylor Francis publishers and co-editor of Diverse Millennial Students in College: Implications for Faculty and Student Affairs, Stylus, publisher.Professor Marbley is the recipient of numerous awards such as the Association for Multicultural Counseling and Development (American Counseling Association) National Human Rights Award; Texas Tech Office of the President’s Excellence in Diversity and Equity Faculty Award; Texas Tech University Outstanding Researcher Award.
 In 2007, she was inducted into the Lubbock African American Chamber of Commerce Educators Hall of Fame.
 She is the College of Education nominee for the Texas Tech University Barnie E. Rushing Research Award and the Texas Tech University President’s Academic Award.
-Dr. Marbley is also the 2007 recipient of the NAME Carl A. Grant Multicultural Research Award an award.
+Dr. Marbley is also the 2007 recipient of the NAME Carl A. Grant Multicultural Research Award.